HAL-guru/hal.guru/docs/installation/index.md

 ## Windows users

-1. Open PowerShell as a regular user

-2. Copy and paste the following command to download and run the installation script:
+Open PowerShell as a regular user.
+Copy and paste the following command to download and run the installation script:

 ```powershell
 irm https://docs.hal.guru/installation/install.ps1 | iex
 ```

-3. After installation, you'll need to:
-   - Open a new terminal window
-   - Run the command: `halguru --install` to complete the setup and configure Visual Studio Code Editor for your AI Agents.
+After the installation, open a new terminal window and run the command `halguru --install` to complete the setup and configure the Visual Studio Code editor for your AI agents.

 > More details: [Windows installation tutorial](windows.md).

 ## MacOS and Linux users

-1. Open your terminal

-2. Execute the following command to download and run the installation script:
+Open your terminal and execute the following command to download and run the installation script:

 ```bash
 sudo curl -sSL https://docs.hal.guru/installation/install.sh | bash